i-am-ravi-prakash/leanrning/java/object-oriented-programming.md

 7. static
 8. protected

+## Abstract

+- Abstract keyword is applicable only for methods and classes.
+- Abstract method has declaration only not the implementation.
+- Abstract methods should end with ";" not "{ }".
+- Child class inheriting abstract class is responsible for providing abstract method implementation.
+- If a class contains at least one abstract method, then the class must be declared as abstract class.

 It defines the access type of methods or variables i.e. from where we can access these in our Java application.
 In Java, we have four types of access modifiers:

 - **public**: Accessible in all classes in your application.